kellianoy/devopslabs/README.md

 ```
 > Note: In our case, the address is http://192.168.49.2:32759/

 We can now curl this address to check if everything is alright.
 Great, it works.
+We can also use `kubectl -n istio-system get svc istio-ingressgateway` and then go to `http://10.109.249.148/` which is the address of the LoadBalancer to show the website.

 ![istio-curl-gateway](./images/istio-curl-gateway.png)